 - If using oven, preheat it to 200C/400F.

-- Drain your beans, then gently dry them using a napkin or some kitchen towels.
+- Gently dry them using a napkin or some kitchen towels.

 - Transfer black beans to a large bowl and add in all seasonings.
-Toss until seasonings are well distributed.
+Gently toss until seasonings are well distributed.

 Notes

-- Beans will continue to crisp up as they cool.
-So it is totally ok if they are slightly soft the moment you pull them out from the oven!
+- Beans will continue to crisp as they cool - It is normal for them to still be slightly soft in the middle when you first take them out from the oven.
+They will crisp out further while cooling.

 Nutrition